Four Score and More

 The ‘Working in Harmony’ app provides automatic feedback on users’ harmonic analyses.

-‘Four Score and More’ is a social initiative providing high-quality resources for the teaching and learning of music, particularly music theory.
-We have three primary goals, to:
+‘Four Score and More’ is a social enterprise founded in 2018 which is dedicated to providing high-quality, digital resources for the teaching and learning of music, particularly music theory.

 What’s in a name?

 ‘Four score’ is an old-fashioned method of counting, where a ‘score’ is a group or set of twenty.
 So, when Lincoln opened the Gettysburg Address by talking about the founding of America ‘four score and seven years ago’, he meant 87 years before 1863, i.e. 1776.
 Therefore, ‘four score and more’ amounts to ‘more than 80’ which, in musical terms is resonant as the number of keys on a modern, full-size piano (there’s some variety, but they’re mostly all in that range of 80+).

 Clearly, it also puns on ‘for scores and more’, which summarises the initiative’s core project, focused on scores but also including other forms of engagement with music and musical pedagogy.
 Nerdier still, even the logo puns on the idea of 4+, using the figured bass for an augmented 4th, enlarging it, and placing it within the stave to make it look like a treble clef.

 Anyway, hopefully it’s a memorable title, and a bit of fun.

 Speaking of names, please click here to read all about the great people and funders behind ‘Four Score and More’.
 Here’s a spoiler: